 commands sent to a CCSDS-compatible vehicle will be received and acted upon by application processes for which they were not intended.

 Since the data structure (synchronization code and virtual channel data unit/transfer frame/telecommand frame) are common to many missions, misinterpretation of the identity of space vehicle or ground-based simulator assemblies is possible unless procedures are developed and followed to identify uniquely each vehicle or assembly during its active phases.

 Because the SCID field is only eight or ten bits long, the SCID is not intended to provide unique identification for all times.
 It is inevitable that the SCIDs will have to be reused; however, at any one time, the number of vehicles under simulation, test, or active operational control is not anticipated to exceed the available numbering domains.
+In order to provide a unique, unambiguous, persistent spacecraft identifier the SCID registration process also assigns a globally unique object identifier (OID), reference [9].
+The OID is a permanent identifier for each spacecraft, tied to the agency or other organization that requested it.

+NOTE - it is possible for an organization to request an OID assignment for a spacecraft that does not have a SCID assigned.
+Any spacecraft that receives communication services from a CCSDS agency or service provider communication asset may have an OID assigned.

 Background